JuliaPlots/PlotlyJS.jl/docs/src/basics.md

 When we want to construct a `Plot` in PlotlyJS.jl for plotting on some display, we will usually have at least one trace `tr` along with a layout object `ly` which we combine together as `Plot(tr, ly)`.
-If we don't have a layout object then a default template will supply the layout for us.
+If we don't have a layout object then a template will supply a default layout for us.

 ## Julia types